maemo-leste/maemo-user-guide/source/chapters/devices.rst

 Hardware keyboard
 """""""""""""""""

-.. warning:: It has no hardwware keyboard, as some applications expect.
+.. warning:: It has no hardware keyboard, as some applications expect.